MultiQC/MultiQC/docs/modules/sambamba.md

 ### markdup

 This module parses key phrases in the output log files to find duplicate + unique reads and then calculates duplicate rate per sample.
-It will search for log files with a "markdup_" prefix, such as `markdup_WT_1.log`, and will work for both single and paired-end data.
+It will will work for both single and paired-end data.
 The absolute number of reads by type are displayed in a stacked bar plot, and duplicate rates are in the general statistics table.

 Duplicate rates are calculated as follows:

-> **Paired end**
+#### Paired end

->
+> `duplicate_rate = duplicateReads /
-> duplicate_rate = duplicateReads / (sortedEndPairs * 2 + singleEnds - singleUnmatchedPairs) * 100
+> (sortedEndPairs * 2 + singleEnds - singleUnmatchedPairs) * 100`

-> **Single end**
->
+#### Single end

-> duplicate_rate = duplicateReads / singleEnds * 100
+> `duplicate_rate = duplicateReads / singleEnds * 100`

 If Sambamba Markdup is invoked using Snakemake, the following bare-bones rule should work fine:

 ```python
 rule markdup: